-When it’s possible, the least expensive option is to bring the locks into a locally owned locksmith shop.
+When it’s possible, the least expensive lock rekeying option is to bring the locks into a locksmith shop near you.
 Will Home Depot rekey locks?
 Sometimes, but only if you are buying new locks through them (they will rekey them to match one key).
 A locksmith will rekey locks you bring to the for much less than the cost of a new lock.

 The main price differences between having a locksmith out to your home to rekey and bringing the locks to a lock shop occur because:

 - You’ll save the trip charge (the cost associated with getting a locksmith to your location), and